-The contracting officer shall insert procurement note H14, Contractor Personnel Security Requirements, in solicitations and contracts that contain FAR 52.204-9, Personal Identity Verification of Contractor Personnel, when contract performance requires contractor access to Federally controlled facility and/or access to a Federally controlled information system.
+(a) The contracting officer shall insert procurement note H14, Contractor Personnel Security Requirements, in solicitations and contracts that contain FAR 52.204-9, Personal Identity Verification of Contractor Personnel, when contract performance requires contractor access to Federally controlled facility and/or access to a Federally- controlled information system.
 Contractors requiring intermittent access for a period of less than six months shall obtain approval from the installation security office through the contracting officer.
-When the contractor employee(s) is/are required to obtain a Common Access Card (CAC) and DLA will serve as the Trusted Agent, follow the procedures in Issuance and Accountability of Common Access Cards for DLA Contracts,
+When the contractor employee(s) is/are required to obtain a Common Access Card (CAC) and DLA will serve as the Trusted Agent, follow the procedures in DLAM 1000.13, Issuance and Accountability of Common Access Cards for DLA Contracts.
+Issuance and Accountability of Common Access Cards for DLA Contracts